QijingZheng/VaspBandUnfolding/README.md

 * http://www2.cpfs.mpg.de/ELF/index.php?content=06interpr.txt

-NOTE that if you are using VESTA to view the resulting ELF file, please rename the output file as ELFCAR, otherwise there will be some error in the isosurface plot!
-DOES NOT KNOW WHY!
-Maybe has something to with VESTA!
+NOTE that if you are using VESTA to view the resulting ELF file, please rename the output file as "ELFCAR", otherwise there will be some error in the isosurface plot!

 ## Band unfolding